Article

 Strengthened Fundraising Efforts

-A well-defined strategic plan can enhance fundraising efforts by demonstrating to potential donors that your organization has a clear vision and a realistic plan for achieving its objectives.
+A well-defined strategic plan can enhance fundraising efforts with a clear vision and a realistic plan for achieving your objectives.
 This increases donor confidence and willingness to invest.

 How to Implement Strategic Planning in Nonprofits